KyloIO/kylo-docs/security/Authentication.rst

 must be loaded and associated with the current authenticated request being processed.
 JAAS LoginModules have two responsibilities:

    #.
-To authenticate a login attempt
+Authenticate a login attempt
    #.
-To optionally associate principals (user and group identifiers) with the securiity conext of the request
+Optionally, associate principals (user and group identifiers) with the securiity conext of the request

 A number of authentication profiles described above support loading of user groups at login time.
 For `auth-kylo` this is done automatically, for others (`auth-ldap`, 'auth-file`, etc.) this must be configured.
-If more than one group-loading profiles are configured then the result is additive.
-For example, if your configuraton activates the profiles `auth-kylo` and `auth-LDAP`, and the LDAP properties enable groups, then any groups associated with the user in both LDAP and the Kylo user store will be combined and associated with the user's security context.
+If more than one group-loading profile is configured, the result is additive.
+For example, if your configuration activates the profiles `auth-kylo` and `auth-LDAP`, and the LDAP properties enable groups, then any groups associated with the user in both LDAP and the Kylo user store will be combined and associated with the user's security context.